 Fiscal and Solid Waste Management Division Director:

-Marion Reader has served Gwinnett County since 2014, and he became the Fiscal and Solid Waste Management Division Director in May 2017.
-In this role, Marion provides fiscal support for the department’s budget, contracts, fixed assets, procurement, billing, and receivables and administers the solid waste program for unincorporated areas of the County.
+Susan Paul became Fiscal and Solid Waste Management Division Director in March 2019.
+In this role, Susan provides financial management support for the Department’s budget, contracts, fixed assets, procurement, billing and receivables, and administers the County’s Solid Waste Program.

 Susan began her career with Gwinnett County in 2003 in the Department of Financial Services.
 Since that time, she has held a variety of positions within the Finance Department.
 Most recently, she served as a Project Coordinator in the Office of Strategy and Performance Management.
 Prior to joining Gwinnett County, Susan was a public service faculty member with the University of Georgia.